artsy/docker-images/pg-data-sync/README.md

 ## Export

-Invoke `./export-db.sh` with the name of the archive (i.e. "staging" or "latest") to create in S3 - additional arguments are passed to `pg_dump`
+- Invoke `./export-db.sh` with the name of the archive as an argument (i.e. "staging" or "latest") providing the filename to create in S3.

+- Optionally provide a second argument as a quoted string to override the default export options "-O -Fc"

 ## Import

-Invoke `./import-db.sh` with the name of the archive (i.e. "staging" or "latest") to restore from S3 - additional arguments are passed to `pg_restore`
+- Invoke `./import-db.sh` with the name of the archive as an argument (i.e. "staging" or "latest") providing the filename to restore from S3.

+- Optionally provide a second argument as a quoted string to override the default import options "--clean --no-owner --no-privileges --schema=public"